lake-wg/authz/draft-selander-ace-ake-authz.md

 # Problem Description {#prob-desc}

-The (potentially constrained) device wants to enrol into a domain over a constrained link.
+The (potentially constrained) device wants to enroll into a domain over a constrained link.
-The device authenticates and enforces authorization of the (non-constrained) domain authenticator with the help of a voucher, and makes the enrolment request.
+The device authenticates and enforces authorization of the (non-constrained) domain authenticator with the help of a voucher, and makes the enrollment request.
-The domain authenticator authenticates the device and authorizes its enrolment.
+The domain authenticator authenticates the device and authorizes its enrollment.
 Authentication between device and domain authenticator is made with a lightweight authenticated Diffie-Hellman key exchange protocol (LAKE, {{I-D.ietf-lake-reqs}}).
 The procedure is assisted by a (non-constrained) authorization server located in a non-constrained network behind the domain authenticator providing information to the device and to the domain authenticator.